natemoo-re/slides/2022-05-24/src/slides.md

 <img src="/me.jpeg" class="rounded-full w-40 abs-tr mt-30 mr-20"/>

 <!--
-- Co-creator of Astro, modern tool for server-side websites with minimal client-side JS
+- Co-creator of Astro, does many things, but it's a new tool for building websites on the server and shipping minimal client-side JS
-  - Core maintainer, awesome community
+  - I'm a core maintainer, great team of folks, enthusiastic community
-  - Technical lead on Astro compiler, how I got into WebAssembly
+  - Was technical lead on Astro compiler, started my interest in WebAssembly
-- Created a bunch of open-source projects
+- I've worked on a bunch of smaller open-source projects
-- Work at ATC, team previously behind Snowpack and Skypack -->
+- Work at Astro Tech Co, same team behind Snowpack and Skypack
+  - Now we're focused on supporting Astro, building community up -->

 ---